AuxStudio/react-native-simple-components/README.md

 * [x] IconTextRow - A row with icon and text justified with space-between
 * [x] InfoBlock - A common title and description patterned component.
 * [x] Label - An icon and text label component.
+* [x] Loader - A thin line loader that animates left to right in a loop.
 * [x] LoadingText - An animating loading component that represents a data fetch on text.
 * [x] NotificationIcon - A small notification type icon that contains a count value.
 * [x] Page - A component that acts as a page wrapper for your scenes.
 Has a few helper props.